ryanzomorrodi/socratadata/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* Changed all \dontrun(s) to \donttest.
+* Reduced the size of mocked responses within tests.
+Tarball is now 3.6 MBs.